Where to buy Xbox Series X: UK stock update and which stores have the console on sale

 - SimplyGames – IN STOCK

-- John Lewis – Sold out of Series X, Series S in stock
+- John Lewis – Sold out, accessories and Xbox One in stock

 - Currys PC World – Sold out, but they’re “working tirelessly to get more stock”